PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_rpi_cm4_baseboard.md

 #### XRCE-Client Ethernet Setup

-Now it is needed to enable MAVLink on the PX4 `Ethernet` port and enable `XRCE-DDS`.
+Now it is needed to enable enable `XRCE-DDS` on Ethernet.

 You can [modify the parameters](../advanced_config/parameters.md) in QGroundControl parameter editor, or using `param set` in the [MAVLINK shell](../debug/mavlink_shell.md).
 Enter the following commands to change the values in the MAVLink shell.